Sleeping Children Awake

 Sleeping Children Awake is a Canadian feature-length, documentary video outlining the history of the residential school system and its effect on generations of First Nations’ people.
 The video was first released in 1992, to a premiere theatrical screening and broadcast on Thunder Bay Television.
 The documentary has a running time of 50 minutes and 50 seconds.
 It was produced and directed by the independent filmmaker Rhonda Kara Hanah.

 Lakehead University and Thunder Bay Television funded the documentary.
 Hanah used her own resources to begin work on the production, until the financing from Lakehead and Thunder Bay Television was established.

 After its release, the video won a number of awards for its portrayal of the residential school system.
 The documentary was recognized for its role in combatting racism and religious intolerance.

 Background

 Residential Schools operated in Canada from the 1800s until 1996.
 These schools were said to be a primary weapon of the government and the missionaries in their attempt to systematically destroy Native culture.
 Generations of First Nations people were scarred from the effects of their policies.

-While day schools for First Nations, Metis and Inuit children always far outnumbered residential schools, a new consensus emerged in the early twenty-first century that the latter schools did significant harm to Aboriginal children who attended them by removing them from their families.
-They were also said to deprive them of their ancestral languages, and cultural practises.
-Many of the students were said to have suffered physical and sexual abuse at the hands of staff and other students.
+While day schools for First Nations, Metis and Inuit children always far outnumbered residential schools, a new consensus emerged in the early twenty-first century that the latter schools did significant harm to Aboriginal children who attended them by removing them from their families and depriving them of their ancestral languages and cultural practises.
+Many of the students suffered physical and sexual abuse at the hands of staff and other students.